7 numbers you should absolutely know about e-commerce pricing.General, Price-monitoring, e-commerce ·

 There are lots of great advice out there to increase conversion rates for online merchants.
 A great design, a fast website, a great checkout experience, upsells, email marketing, abandoned checkout retargeting… Those things are very important but those strategies won’t have a deep impact on your conversion rates if your pricing is wrong.

 There are more and more consumer apps/websites for price comparison, with millions of users.
-The largest is, of course, Google Shopping, but there are many others like ShoptoList, Price Grabber, … so price is now an easy information for the user to find and you can be sure it matters.
+The largest is, of course, Google Shopping, but there are many others like ShoptoList, Price Grabber, … so pricing is now an easy information for the user to find and you can be sure it matters.
 In fact it matters a lot.

 Here are 7 numbers that should make you really understand how important pricing is.
 At PricingBot we strongly believe that pricing should be a significant, if not, the most significant part of your E-commerce strategy.
 We have built great pricing related products that E-commerce owners love and we want to share with you what we think are the 7 numbers about pricing that you should know.